Human height

-Determinants of growth and height
+Determinants of growth

 The study of height is known as auxology.
 Growth has long been recognized as a measure of the health of individuals, hence part of the reasoning for the use of growth charts.
 For individuals, as indicators of health problems, growth trends are tracked for significant deviations, and growth is also monitored for significant deficiency from genetic expectations.
 Genetics is a major factor in determining the height of individuals, though it is far less influential regarding differences among populations.
-Average height is relevant to the measurement of the health and wellness (standard of living and quality of life) of populations.
+Average height is relevant to the measurement of the health and wellness standard of living and quality of life of populations.

-Attributed as a significant reason for the trend of increasing height in parts of Europe are the egalitarian populations where proper medical care and adequate nutrition are relatively equally distributed.
-The uneven distribution of nutritional resources makes it more plausible for individuals with better access to resources to grow taller, while individuals with worse access to resources have a lessened chance of growing taller.
-Average height in a nation is correlated with protein quality.
-Nations that consume more protein in the form of meat, dairy, eggs, and fish tend to be taller, while those that obtain more protein from cereals tend to be shorter.
-Therefore, populations with high cattle per capita and high consumption of dairy live longer and are taller.
-Historically, this can be seen in the cases of the United States, Argentina, New Zealand and Australia in the beginning of the 19th century.
-Moreover, when the production and consumption of milk and beef is taken to consideration, it can be seen why the Germanic people who lived outside of the Roman Empire were taller than those who lived at its heart.